Head-related transfer function: Recording and playback technology

 Recordings processed via an HRTF, such as in a computer gaming environment (see A3D, EAX, and OpenAL), which approximates the HRTF of the listener, can be heard through stereo headphones or speakers and interpreted as if they comprise sounds coming from all directions, rather than just two points on either side of the head.
 The perceived accuracy of the result depends on how closely the HRTF data set matches the characteristics of one's own ears, though a generic HRTF may be preferred to an accurate one measured from one's one ear.
 Some vendors like Apple and Sony offer a variety of HRTFs to be selected by the user's ear shape.

 Windows 10 and above come with Microsoft Spatial Sound included, the same spatial audio framework used on Xbox One and Hololens 2.
 On a Windows PC or an Xbox One, the framework can use several different downstream audio processors, including Windows Sonic for Headphones, Dolby Atmos, and DTS Headphone:X, to apply an HRTF.
 The framework can render both fixed-position surround sound sources and dynamic "object" sources that can move in space.

 Apple similarly has Spatial Sound for its devices used with headphones produced by Apple or Beats.
-For music playback to headphones, Dolby Atoms can be enabled and the HRTF applied.
-The HRTF (or rather, the object positions) can vary with head tracking to maintain the illusion of direction./ Qualcomm Snapdragon has a similar head-tracked spatial audio system, used by some brands of Android phones.
+For music playback to headphones, Dolby Atmos can be enabled and the HRTF applied.
+The HRTF (or rather, the object positions) can vary with head tracking to maintain the illusion of direction.
+Qualcomm Snapdragon has a similar head-tracked spatial audio system, used by some brands of Android phones.
+YouTube uses head-tracked HRTF with 360-degree and VR videos.

 Linux is currently unable to directly process any of the proprietary spatial audio (surround plus dynamic objects) formats.
 SoundScape Renderer offers directional synthesis.
 PulseAudio and PipeWire each can provide virtual surround (fixed-location channels) using an HRTF.
-Recent PipeWire versions are also able to provide dynamic spatial rendering using HRTFs, however automatic integration with applications is still in progress.
-Users can configure their owe positional and dynamic sound sources, as well as simulate a surround speaker setup using existing configurations.
+Recent PipeWire versions are also able to provide dynamic spatial rendering using HRTFs, however integration with applications is still in progress.
+Users can configure their own positional and dynamic sound sources, as well as simulate a surround speaker setup using existing configurations.

+The cross-platform OpenAL Soft, an implementation of OpenAL, uses HRTFs for improved localization.

 Windows and Linux spatial audio systems support any model of stereo headphones, while Apple only allows spatial audio to be used with Apple or Beats-branded Bluetooth headsets.